bhaaskara/Kubernetes/HELM/Helm_Concepts.md

 ### Passing variables through CLI
 `helm install release1 ./mychart1 --set costCode=C3245`
 > `--set` will have higher precedence over values.yaml file
-> This will be useful when u want to set variables peticular to that release.
+> This will be useful when u want to set variables particular to that release.

 ## Chart functions
  [Chart Template function](https://masterminds.github.io/sprig/)